ArkScript-lang/website/content/docs/guides/contributing.md

 - `git clone https://github.com/ArkScript-lang/std.git`

-You want to add a new function to the standard library, or a module?
+You want to add a new function to the standard library, or even a new collection of functions?
 In the first case, you will need to find in which category it should go (see [the standard library documentation](/docs/std/)) ; in the second case you will have to create a new `<File>.ark` in the project.

 Once your contribution is ready, add at least two tests for it: one checking that it works, another for a potential edge case.
 You will want to add it under `tests/<category>-tests.ark`.